Sushx21/AI-ML-Projects/A Langchain x RAG x Vectordb(hnsw x mmr)/Readme.md

 ## 📌 Overview

-This project is a **Real Estate Research & Analysis Tool** that uses a **Retrieval-Augmented Generation (RAG)** pipeline to extract information from financial and real-estate websites.
+This project is a **Real Estate Research & Analysis Tool** that uses a **Retrieval-Augmented Generation (RAG)** 🏛️pipeline to extract information from financial and real-estate websites.

 It features: